Volodymyr-M/docs/_tabs/tasks.md

 ## Deadline

-Sometimes you need to keep in mind that a task should be complete by a particular day typically called a deadine.
+Sometimes you need to keep in mind that a task should be completed by a particular day typically called a deadline.

 Deadline of a task can be specified using **Deadline** field in **Task Properties** dialog.